Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 How It Works

-From April 2028, homeowners with properties valued over £2 million face an annual council tax surcharge:
+From April 2028, the High Value Council Tax Surcharge (HVCTS) applies to homes in England valued over £2 million (based on 2026 valuations).
+It's an annual council tax surcharge:

 Who This Affects